matthewsullivan1/apihook/README.md

 ## Usage

 1. Compile the project:
-   - Build injector.exe, apihook.dll, and test program that uses hooked calls
+   - Compile injector.cpp, apihook.cpp, and test program that uses hooked calls

 2. Inject the DLL:
-   - Use the provided injector to load the hooking DLL into a target process
+   - Use the provided injector to load the hooking DLL into the test program

 3. Test:
    - Run the hook detection program and test stub to validate hook functionality